moaxcp/graph-dsl/README.md

 * Switched to using reckon gradle plugin.
 This is an opinionated version similar to gradle-gitflow but there is no need to use gitflow
 * Stopped using gitflow and simply use master with tagged versions for releases
+* removed NameSpec for naming vertices and all associated methods.
+* Traversal methods are not in TraversalDsl trait
+* added new traversals `classifyEdges`, `connectedComponent`

 ## 0.23.0